 The following example illustrates the unit ID number in a virtual server definition.
 Although the steps to create a NAT or SNAT are slightly different, the unit ID number serves the same purpose.

-Active-active mode is implemented by the fail-over daemon.
-If you change a BIG/db key that affects the fail-over daemon (when Failover is part of the key) the fail-over daemon needs to be updated with the change.
+Active-active mode is implemented by the fail-over daemon (/sbin/sod).
+If you change a BIG/db key that affects the fail-over daemon (keys that contain the word Failover) the fail-over daemon needs to be updated with the change.
 To update the fail-over daemon, type the following command:

 bigpipe failover init

-After you complete steps 1 through 5 on each controller in the active-active system, synchronize the configurations on the controllers with the following command:
+After you complete steps 1 through 5 on each controller in the active-active system, synchronize the configurations on the controllers with the F5 Configuration utility, or from the command line.

 bigpipe configsync all